Differences Between Office Chair Types

 Home Study & Professional Use

 Smaller in size than the average office chair, these chair-stool hybrids are more common than you might think.
 Designed to fit into more compact spaces, they’re great for a home study or at a homework desk in the corner of a child’s bedroom.
 With a cool contemporary styling, they’re often less formal and work-like in appearance, yet still include much of the functionality.
-The Evergreen (pictured) is a trendy example with an encompassing bentwood backrest, and likewise the Go Go is popular for its fashionable crescent shaped seat.
+The Evergreen (pictured below) is a trendy example with an encompassing bentwood backrest, and likewise the Skyline (pictured below) is popular for its retro style and unique shaped seat.

 This category also makes highly practical seating for non-office professions where mobility is key.
 From artists, beauticians and hair stylists to dentists, opticians and medics, 360 swivel allows optimum flexibility in order to reach equipment, documents or screens with ease.

 A wheeled base enables effortless movement around the room, whilst a gas lift mechanism allows variable height to find the ideal position to treat patients or customers.
-Our Swivel Stools come with or without backrests, and along with our Deluxe Saddle Stool are well suited to a whole range of occupations, listed in more detail in our Different Areas To Use Bar Stools essay.
+The Swivel Stool comes with or without a backrest and is well suited to a whole range of occupations, listed in more detail in our Bar Stools with Wheels essay.

 So whether you’re after an ergonomic operator model, an indulgent executive design, or something in between, browse our full range of office chairs to find the ideal addition to your workspace.